Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Conclusions

 \section{Conclusions}

-An algorithm has been proposed for TMA images scoring by transfer learning.
+An algorithm has been proposed for the scoring of TMA images via transfer learning.
 By selectively including TMA images with similar staining patterns from other cancer types, the algorithm is able to achieve the accuracy level of a pathologist.
-This algorithm is completely automatic and achieves the level of pathologists without any involvement from pathologists.
-One desirable feature of the proposed algorithm is that as more transferable cancer types are included, the accuracy is improved more.
-It is interesting to note that the accuracy would suffer if we simply combine the TMA images without using transfer learning.
-With this algorithm, pathologists will be able to diagnose cancer patients faster, more accurately, and consistently.
-This will greatly decrease the death rate because diagnoses can be made in real-time and patients can be treated earlier. \\ \\ Experiments have also been carried out to understand the presented algorithm.
-Data visualization shows that the proposed algorithm increases the class separation, which will make the classification task easier.
-This is corroborated by the class (cluster) separation ratio, a commonly used cluster quality measure.
-More experiments are required to confirm this.
-Another line of future work is to explore how to exclude unnecessary patterns in TMA images or finding the most important features in TMA images to further increase the accuracy.
-Additionally, different notions of confidence may be explored for instance transfer, for example those that use the concept of conformal classification \cite{VovkShafer2008}.
+This algorithm is fully automatic and without involvements from the pathologists.
+One desirable feature of the proposed algorithm is that as more transferable cancer types are considered, the accuracy is improved further.
+It is interesting to note that the accuracy would suffer if we simply combine TMA images from other cancer types without transfer learning.
+With this algorithm, pathologists are expected to diagnose cancer patients faster, more accurately, and consistently.
+Survival rates can be significantly improved because diagnoses can now be made in real-time and patients can be treated earlier. \\ \\ It is worthwhile to note that we implement transfer learning in a nonstandard setting---the auxiliary set is small and there are potentially multiple auxiliary sets available.
+It is challenging as typical algorithms for transfer learning are no longer applicable here, and also we wish to enable knowledge transfer from as many auxiliary sets as possible.
+Our algorithm has sound theoretical support from recent developments in transfer learning.
+It can be understood as trying to carve out a portion of the auxiliary set so that the covariate-shift model applies, i.e., the selected subset from the auxiliary set is conformal to the original hypothesis. \\ \\ Empirically, experiments have also been carried out to understand the algorithm.
+Data visualization shows that our algorithm increases the class separation, and a larger class separation often makes the classification problem easier and thus improved accuracy can be expected.
+This is corroborated by the empirical class (cluster) separation ratio, which measures the cluster quality, and the enhanced training set leads to a better class separation.
+One possibility of future work is to explore how to exclude unnecessary parts (or patterns) in TMA images or finding the most important features about TMA images to further increase the accuracy.
+Additionally, different notions of confidence may be explored for instance transfer, for example those using the concept of conformal classification \cite{VovkShafer2008}.